ahauser31/vim-latex-live-preview/README.md

 A Vim Plugin for Lively Previewing LaTeX PDF Output
 ===================================================

-This plugin provides a live preview of the output PDF of your LaTeX file.
-The display of the output PDF file will be updated lively as you type (just hold the cursor and you will see the PDF file updated).
-Currently, vim-latex-live-preview only support UNIX-like systems.
+This plugin provides a preview of the output PDF of your LaTeX file.
+Currently, vim-latex-live-preview-nopython only support UNIX-like systems.

 This fork includes several changes for usage of the plugin on macOs, specifically for using the viewer Skim.
 If you are not using macOS / Skim, please stick to